dragon-dive/macenomics-frontend/README.md

-# Macenomics
+# Macenomics Frontend
-Finance App for tracking stocks
+Front end for finance App for tracking stocks